zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ## IMPORTANT

-Starting plugin version 4.12.008, a Domoticz 2020.2 is required.
-The plugin won't be supported with Domoticz 4.xxxx
+The current plugin version 5.1 and above support ZiGate V1 and ZiGate V2.
+We strongly recommend to use Domoticz 2021.1 or above

-The current plugin support only the ZiGate V1 models DIN, USB, Wifi and RPI. __The up coming ZiGate V2 is not supported by the plugin.__
+If you cannot be on Domoticz 2020.x or above, please use the 'stable' branch which is the only one compatible with the oldest Domoticz version

 ## Documentation